ipilcher/fdf/README.md

 ### Runtime Requirements

-Running `fdfd` requires JSON-C, libSAVL, and (if using the IP set filter) libmnl.
+Running `fdfd` requires JSON-C, libSAVL, and (if using the IP set or nftables set filter) libmnl.
 The corresponding development files are not needed just to run the daemon.

 It also has several network-related requirements.